veit/python-basics-tutorial/docs/functions/decorators.rst

 Functions can also be passed as arguments to other functions and return the results of other functions.
-For example, it is possible to write a Python function that takes another function as a parameter, embeds it in another function that does something similar, and then returns the new function.
+For example, it is possible to write a Python function that takes another function as a :term:`parameter`, embeds it in another function that does something similar, and then returns the new function.
 This new combination can then be used instead of the original function:

 .. code-block:: pycon
    :linenos: